darrenjhsu/tiny_IFD/README.md

 You need the following software.

 1. AmberTools
     - `tleap` for parametrizing peptides
     - `antechamber` for parametrizing the ligand
     - A modified version of `mdgx.cuda` - for code, see [here](https://github.com/darrenjhsu/mdgx_mod/tree/fix_atom) and below
     - `cpptraj` for outputting features that the classification models will take
 1. Python environment manager (conda highly recommended)
 1. Python packages - they should be in a separate environment
     - `openbabel` for conversion between formats
     - `AutoDock Vina` for docking
     - `rdkit` for various modeling tasks
     - `mdtraj` for easy trajectory manipulation
     - `OpenMM` for energy minimization (a version where we use this as the simulation engine is being developed)
     - `XGBoost` for classification model
     - `spyrmsd` for symmetry corrected RMSD
     - `oddt` for molecule modeling tasks
     - `parmed` for molecule modeling tasks
+    - `numba` for parallel processing

 ## Getting tinyIFD to work for OLCF users

 Note that, since we only need cuda when running `mdgx.cuda`, which requires us to be on Summit, the rest of the workflow can be done on Andes.
 However, this does require you to install AmberTools on both Andes and Summit.
+For the python packages, all of them can be on Andes.
+A python interpreter on Summit is necessary, but no fancy packages are required.

 ### Install python packages on Andes